 But it’s also possible to write clean source code that is nevertheless obfuscated.
-For example, it’s not at all obvious what the following code computes.
+For example, it’s not at all obvious what the following Python code computes.

 def f(x): return 4*x*(1-x) def g(x): return x**3.5 * (1-x)**2.5 sum = 0 x = 1/7.0 N = 1000000 for _ in range(N): x = f(x) sum += g(x) print(sum/N)